ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When issuing any access token of a token series, AS MUST include the following claims in the access token:

-* The "edhoc\_info" claim defined in {{iana-token-cwt-claims}} and conveying an EDHOC\_Information object (see {{edhoc-parameters-object}}).
+* The "edhoc\_info" claim registered in {{iana-token-cwt-claims}} and conveying an EDHOC\_Information object (see {{edhoc-parameters-object}}).

-  The EDHOC\_Information object MUST include the "session\_id" field specifying the identifier of the token series which the issued access token belongs to.
+  The EDHOC\_Information object MUST include the "session\_id" field specifying the identifier of the token series that the issued access token belongs to.
 The "session\_id" value is the same one included in the EDHOC\_Information object of the response to C from the /token endpoint (see {{as-c}}), when providing C with the first access token in the series.

-* The "cnf" claim, specifying the authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint, when requesting the first access token in the series which the issued access token belongs to (see {{c-as}}).
+* The "cnf" claim, specifying the authentication credential AUTH\_CRED\_C that C specified in its POST request to the /token endpoint, when requesting the first access token in the series that the issued access token belongs to (see {{c-as}}).

    In the access token, AUTH\_CRED\_C can be transported by value or uniquely referred to by means of an appropriate identifier.
 Yet, consistent with the considerations about AUTH\_CRED\_C and the "req_cnf" parameter made in {{c-as}}, the "cnf" claim of the access token MUST specify a confirmation method suitable for the type of AUTH\_CRED\_C.